michalhercik/RecSIS/docs/how-to-extend.md

 ## Add a recommender

 Let's say that the current for you Recommender on home page does not work for you and you would like to change it.
 Let's say you already implemented advanced search engine as a standalone service with REST API.
 The API implements `GET /{user_id}` endpoint which returns list of recommended course codes to a given user.
 Then you only need to create recommendation strategy that would utilize such endpoint and inject the strategy in `ForYou` field in `home.Server` struct.
-It would look somthing like this:
+It would look something like this:

 1. Create strategy in `recommend` package.
 ```go